MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 If sign-in silently fails, then the user will need to sign-in using XAL's web view UI.

-1. Just like with "sign-in silently", create a `XAL_TrySignInUserWithUI` wrapper function that calls the async function `XalAddUserWithUiAsync`:
+1. Just like with "Sign-In Silently", create a `XAL_TrySignInUserWithUI` wrapper function that calls the async function `XalAddUserWithUiAsync`:

 ```cpp
 HRESULT XAL_TrySignInUserWithUI()